regular-meet-8/wk2codechallenge-/README.md

 # Running the application
 Running the application is very straight forward.
 Unse the following steps to run the app.
-- Install required dependencies from npm npm install
-- Run the application on terminal npm start
-- Run on the browser
+- Run on the browser using the following link(https://serene-kulfi-287800.netlify.app/)
-      npm run serve

 # Authors
 This project was contributed to by: